 Keep messages to a minimum and easy to understand.
 For a homepage, you have only a few seconds to capture your visitor’s interest to read more.

 When you manage to get them excited and feel that you have a solution that will make their problem go away, you are on the right track.
-I’ve got another blog as well on the topic: How to make your visitors look beyond your homepage
+I’ve got another blog as well on the topic: How to build a homepage your visitors will love

 Visitors see what is simple to read, and visible at first sight